On optimal cloning and incompatibility: Preliminaries

 The symmetric QCM is a unitary transformation on a tripartite system $\cH_{A}\otimes\cH_{B}\otimes\cH_{C}$, where $\cH_{A}$ denotes the `input' system containing the state to be cloned, $\cH_{B}$ corresponds to the ancilla system into which the original state is cloned, and $\cH_{C}$ denotes the Hilbert space associated with the cloner.
 Suppose $\cH_{A}$ and $\cH_{B}$ are Hilbert spaces of dimension $d$.
 Let $\cB \equiv \{\ket{i}_A, 1\leq i \leq d\}$ denote a fixed orthonormal basis in $\cH_{A}$.
 The symmetric QCM is then defined via the linear transformation~\cite{buzek_hillery},

-where, $\ket{0}_B$ is a blank ancilla state which is transformed to a clone of $|i\rangle_{A}$, and $\{ \ket{X_i}_C\}$ are the basis vectors of cloning machine.
+where, $\ket{X}_C$ is a fixed (normalized) state of system $\cH_{C}$, $\ket{0}_B$ is a blank ancilla state which is transformed to a clone of $|i\rangle_{A}$, and $\{ \ket{X_i}_C\}$ are the fixed orthonormal basis vectors of cloning machine.
 Clearly, the joint tripartite state is symmetric in the first two systems.
 The real coefficients $p$ and $q$ must satisfy the following relation in order to ensure unitarity of the QCM transformation: